carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-No one can possibly learn all of these arguments, that's what the manual page is for.
+No one can possibly learn all of these arguments, that's why the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.

-Let's go into the `untrimmed_fastq` directory and see what is in there.
+Let's go into the `data` directory and see what is in there.

 ~~~
-$ cd untrimmed_fastq
+$ cd data
 $ ls -F
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026.fastq
+JC1A_R1.fastq.gz  JC1A_R2.fastq.gz  JP4_R1.fastq.gz  JP4_R2.fastq.gz
 ~~~
 {: .output}

-This directory contains two files with `.fastq` extensions.
+This directory contains four files with `.fastq.gz` extensions.
 FASTQ is a format for storing information about sequencing reads and their quality.
+GZ is an archive file compressed.
 We will be learning more about FASTQ files in a later lesson.

 ### Shortcut: Tab Completion

+Usually the key Tab is located on the left side of the keyboard just above the "Shift" key or "Mayus" key.

 Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.
 Instead we can use tab complete